beancount/docs/docs/how_inventories_work.md

 brings the balance of that account to 34.58 USD and 86.02 CAD.
 The number of units USD hasn’t changed.

 Note that accounts may contain any number of commodities, and this is also true for commodities held at cost, which we’ll see shortly.
-While this is made possible, I recommend that you define enough accounts to keep a single commodity in each; this can be enforced with the “[<span class="underline">onecommodity</span>](http://github.com/beancount/beancount/tree/master/beancount/plugins/onecommodity.py)” plugin.
+While this is made possible, I recommend that you define enough accounts to keep a single commodity in each; this can be enforced with the “[<u>onecommodity</u>](http://github.com/beancount/beancount/tree/master/beancount/plugins/onecommodity.py)” plugin.

 ### Cost Basis<a id="cost-basis"></a>